 Again there is no fixed value or fixed answer to this question because some people take a lot of glucose/sugar without any harm while others try to avoid it as much as possible.

 But according to the American Heart Association (AHA), the maximum amount of sugar a person should take a day are:

-But remember these values are for normal persons.
-For diabetics, it is recommended to avoid sugar as much as possible only he/she can take it when their blood glucose drops low or take any diabetic medications especially insulin.
+But remember these values are for normal people.
+For diabetics, it is recommended to avoid sugar as much as possible only he/she can take it when their blood glucose drops low or take any diabetic medications, especially insulin.

 Is it need a doctor’s prescription to buy glucose tablets?

 No, glucose tablets don’t need a doctor’s prescription.
 These tablets are available in grocery markets, pharmacies, and retail markets.

 Before a patient gets into hypoglycemia, how could the patient prevent a low blood glucose level?

 Diabetic patients should take great care of their blood glucose levels.
 Here are some tips and recommendations that can help to maintain a normal blood glucose level.

 - Check regularly blood glucose level before it goes to a low-level condition.

 - Always carry sugary food, drinks, or glucose tablets with you.